laurenslow/stock_analysis/README.md

 # stock_analysis

 The Stock Price Viewer and Predictor is a R web app created with the Shiny package and can be used to view prices of any single stock through user chosen start and end dates.
-The app also allows users to acquire predicted stock prices for the following four years
+The app also allows users to acquire predicted stock prices for the following two years.

 ## Installation